Chinese

 For fleets operating in cold regions, winter battery damage is often the single largest repair expense of the year.
 The costs come from two directions: the damage itself, and the equipment added to prevent it.

+The cost of prevention equipment.
 To guard against low-temperature charging damage, many fleets install heating pads, temperature control circuits, and associated sensors.
 These add purchase cost, require installation labor, increase system complexity, and can themselves become a source of failures.
-The LYP cell's wider temperature tolerance means that in many winter scenarios, this additional equipment can be simplified or eliminated entirely, removing one layer of cost and one layer of potential failure.

 Whether heating can be fully eliminated depends on the fleet's charging pattern.
 If vehicles charge in sheltered locations or while engines are running, simplification is straightforward.
 If vehicles must charge on demand in extreme cold, a case-by-case assessment is warranted.